testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `draft`

-:white_check_mark:  **Do:** Feed the test queue with a batch of messages, including failures in specific messages, and test granularly that at le how the system process a batch of messages, both logic and acknowledements.
+:white_check_mark:  **Do:** Feed the test queue with a batch of messages, including failures in specific messages.
+Test granularly that some succeeded and the consumer survived and is re-fetching more messages.
+A batch of messages will trigger different risks than a single message - It might be that the entire batch will fail although only speci

+  how the system process a batch of messages, both logic and acknowledements.
 Batch might cover other risks comparing a single message.
 Re-fetch - last messages also processed, granular acknowlgement (sub case), streaming.
 Different than single message, why (re-fetch fails..., some message didn't finish)

  specifically a number that is bigger than a single fetch (rabbit config key, sqs).